Written by Csaba Sziklai

 As with sleep, your eating patterns control many hormonal processes that can affect your risk for a headache.

-Manage emotional stress, anxiety, worry, and even excitement.
+Manage emotional stress, worry, and even excitement.
 These emotions are among the most common triggers of headaches.
 Migraine sufferers are generally sensitive to stressful events, which prompt the release of certain chemicals in the brain that can provoke vascular changes and cause a migraine.
-Adding insult to injury, emotions such as anxiety and worry can increase muscle tension and dilate blood vessels.
+Adding insult to injury, worrying can increase muscle tension and dilate blood vessels.

 Go preservative-, additive-, and processed-free.
 The low-glycaemic, low-carb, high–healthy-fat diet will go a long way to reducing your risk for headaches.
 Be especially careful about aged cheese, cured meats, and sources of monosodium glutamate (MSG, commonly found in Chinese food), as these ingredients may be responsible for triggering up to 30 % of migraines.